 Do you have a space you need a small side table, yet you don’t want to sacrifice big style just because it’s a small space?
-Well, I’ve got you covered with the plans for this charming and sophisticated DIY small side table!
+Well, this charming and sophisticated DIY small side table is just the piece for that!
+Using only one oak board this side table can be built for pretty cheap!

 So which do you like better?
 The marble epoxy round side table or the new small side table?
-Don’aworry, you won’t hurt my feelings either way, I love them both…one just fits better here!😉
+Don’t worry, you won’t hurt my feelings either way, I love them both…one just fits better here!😉

 If you chose this round side table, let me show you how it’s built!
 And if you like the marble epoxy side table, head over and get the plans for that one!
 Yes, I did have to move this table further from the window because the legs are so skinny they were dissolving into the light of the window